chaos-genius/chaosgenius-docs/docs/Dashboard/anomaly.md

 ![Data Quality Monitoring](/img/kpi-and-dashboard/data-quality-monitoring.png)

-In this example, the high-severity anomaly in the DQ graph for the maximum `ItemTotalPrice` may be worthwile investigating.

 Here, you can scroll down your dashboard to view each of the Data Quality charts.

 Currently, for KPIs aggregated from numerical columns, data quality is performed for numerous metrics:

-- Volume: Number of rows in the data.
+- **Count**: Number of rows in the data.
-- Max: Max value of the KPI data.
+- **Max**: Max value of the KPI data.
-- Mean: Mean of the KPI data.
+- **Mean**: Mean of the KPI data.
-- Missing: Number of missing rows of the KPI.